hetong007/hetong007.github.io/_pages/about.md

 # News

-- Jul 2025: Our Lab has been laid-off, thus I am on the job market for opportunities in Shanghai.
+- Jul 2025: Our Lab has been laid-off, thus me and my team is on the job market for opportunities in Shanghai.
 Please let me know (not through phonecall please) if you are interested in a chat :)

 - May 2025: Our papers, **Sparse Autoencoders, Again?** and **Explicit Preference Optimization: No Need for an Implicit Reward Model** are accepted by ICML 2025!